Distinctive Academic Opportunities

 Modular Medical Integrated Curriculum (MMEDIC)

-You must apply to the program in the spring of your second year.
+Students apply to the program in the spring of the second year.
 Upon acceptance, you’ll enroll in courses that let you fulfill undergraduate science requirements and certain requirements of the first and second year of medical school simultaneously.
 This approach will give you greater flexibility once you’re in medical school.

 Combined Undergraduate/Graduate Programs